-The small community of Montmorenci near Aiken received its name from a landowner who thought the area resembled a village in France of the same name.
+The small community of Montmorenci near Aiken may have recieved its name from a landowner who thought the area resembled a village in France of the same name [spelled Montmorency].
 Montmorenci was comprised mostly of cotton plantations until train tracks were laid here by the South Carolina Canal and Rail Road Company in the 1830s.
 Opulent Greek Revival homes were built in the early nineteenth century by wealthy planters, and many of these houses remain today.

 In February of 1865 the Battle of Aiken occurred when Federal troops, led by General Hugh Kilpatrick, entered the area on their way from Columbia to Savannah, Georgia.
 Federal troops used the grand homes of Montemorenci as their headquarters, and a skirmish broke out in the town between Kilpatrick and the Confederate General Joseph Wheeler.